 The Harnett County Division on Aging Coordinates services and programs for older adults, educates the public in successful aging, acts as a catalyst for new programs and services in the interest of older adults.
 Services for the elderly, including advocacy, information and referral, In-Home Aide-Level I, Retired Senior Volunteer Program (RSVP), Elderly Nutrition Program, Community, Family Caregiver Support Program (FCSP), Alternatives Program for Disabled Adults (CAP/DA), Medicare Counseling through the SHIIP Program, and others.

-#Choose your day.
-100 days of SUMMER, 100 days of HOPE.
-The Lillington Community Blood Drive will be held on Thursday, July 9, 2015 from 1:00 p.m. - 5:30 p.m.
+A simple way to help save lives.
+The Lillington Community Blood Drive will be held on Thursday, May 12, 2016 from 1:00 p.m. - 5:30 p.m.
 The Blood Drive will be held in the Commons Room across from the Department on Aging.
 The Lillington Community Blood Drive is sponsored by Harnett County Public Health, Retired Senior Volunteer Program.
 Blood is especially needed this time of year.
 Please call 910-893-7578 to schedule your appointment.
+"WE NEED ALL ELIGIBLE DONORS"

 Aging well benefits not only you, but also the people you love.
 Take steps to live a long and healthy life and guide your grandchildren’s health and safety.
 For more information click on the title to view the Centers for Disease Control and Prevention (CDC) web site.